Director and Consulting Radiologist

 Consulting Research Director and Consulting Neurologist

-Dr Michael Barnett is a consultant neurologist at Royal Prince Alfred Hospital Sydney, Professor in Neurology at the University of Sydney, and Director of the MS Society clinic and MS Clinical Trials Unit at the Brain and Mind Centre (BMC).
+Prof. Michael Barnett is a consultant neurologist at Royal Prince Alfred Hospital Sydney, Professor in Neurology at the University of Sydney, and Director of the MS Society clinic and MS Clinical Trials Unit at the Brain and Mind Centre.
 He trained in neurology at Royal Prince Alfred Hospital and received further subspecialty training at the National Hospital for Neurology and Neurosurgery in London.
 He subsequently completed a PhD in MS pathophysiology at the University of Sydney.
-Dr Barnett has particular research interests in the neuropathology and pathogenesis of MS. His present laboratory-based research is focused on the protein constituents of MS plaques.
-Additionally, he has developed an active MRI research group in MS in collaboration with basic imaging researchers at the BMC.
-He is Director of the MSRA Brain Bank, is a member of the Australian MS Clinical Trials Network Scientific Committee, and is a council member to the Nerve Research Foundation, University of Sydney.
-Google Scholar Citations.
+Dr Barnett’s current research focus is neuroimaging applications in MS, and in in 2012 he co-founded the Sydney Neuroimaging Analysis Centre.
+He is Director of the MS Research Australia Brain Bank, is a member of the Australian MS Clinical Trials Network Scientific Committee, and is a council member to the Nerve Research Foundation, University of Sydney.

 Director of Operations